SA-Nullarc/Resonant_Register/README.md

 Public Notebooks &amp; studies: any private notes will be kept in a private repo'.

 Mostly going to be used within mybinder.org: a public(...) cloud docker.
-Specified for only the uaage of publically distributable JUpyterLab images.
+Specified for only the usage of publically distributable JUpyterLab images.

 There is a private one, but currently the only computer I have at the moment is a chromebook.
 Albeit even worse(...): it's under organizational usage; so they blocked